-If you lived in Tajikistan instead of United States, you would:
+If you moved to Tajikistan from the United States, you would:

 MAKE 95.6% LESS MONEY EVERY YEAR

 UNITED STATES ($52,800.00 per capita)

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Tajikistan, that number is $2,300.00 per capita.